JocelynDelalande/signal-themer/README.md

 - python-pip
 - pipx
 ## Installation
-1. Install applications in requirements section if you don't have them. (search online if you don't know how)
+1. Install applications in requirements section if you don't have them.
+[Guide](#install-requirements-guide)
 2. Install this script with `pipx install signal-themer`
 ## Usage
 ### Linux